cs100/template-lab-02-git-flow/README.md

 }
 ```

-Most of the changes you’ll need to make will be between the special markers that represent the conflicting code, however you will sometimes have to make changes outside of these special markers.
-This is usually because you made changes that didn’t conflict somewhere else, but the conflicting code changed some access/mutation pattern and you have to correct the unconflicted code.
-Whenever you fix a merge conflict yourself, git will assume whatever you did was correct so you should only be doing what's necessary to merge the two branches.
-This isn’t the time to fix additional bugs, make style changes, or modify an accessor.
-You should use `--amend` for that work after you’ve fixed the merge to keep the commits clean.

-Once we have resolved this merge conflict, we can finalize our merge.
+After you've fixed the code to the above you should re-compile and re-test your code to make sure it functions as you expect.
+It should both take user input and return a 0 after it complete (you can use `echo $?` to print the return value of the last command executed to check the return value).
+Once we have resolved this merge conflict and tested that the new code works as expected, we can finalize our merge.
 We first tell Git that we've solved the conflict by adding the conflicting files, then we perform a standard commit.
 Since Git knows we are trying to merge a commit, it will actually generate a generic merging commit message for us.

 ```
 $ git add main.cpp
 $ git commit
 ```

-As you can see, resolving merge conflicts is a tedious process.
-Most projects try to reduce the number of merge conflicts as much as possible.
-A simple strategy for doing this is using many small source files rather than a few large files, and working on features with little overlap.
+As you can see resolving merge conflicts can be a tedious process and many projects user various means to try to reduce the number of merge conflicts when possible.
+Some strategies you can use to try and reduce conflicts is to use good coding structure and splitting your classes into seperate files each with its own header and source file and breaking up development tasks to reduce concurrent overlap.
 However, merge conflicts are often unavoidable especially when working with larger teams.
+You will have to deal with some type of code confilict resolution in industry, so you should practice this process now so you are prepared to deal with it later.

 ## Git Push & Pull

 While Git is a VCS, GitHub is a remote repository which is an important distinction for two reasons.
 The first is that up until now all the work you’ve done has only been saved locally, so if there is a problem with your computer you would have no backup and therefore no way to recover the files.
 The second is that because all the changes are local, there is no way for people collaborating with you to see your changes or merge them into their own branches.
 Go to your GitHub repository for this lab, and you should see that none of the work you've done is listed.

 Since we cloned the remote repository from GitHub directly, our local repository is already associated with a remote repository (usually referred to as “remote” or “upstream”).
-In order to send the changes we’ve made locally to GitHub, we just need to “push” them up to the server (do this now).
+In order to send the changes we’ve made locally to GitHub, we just need to “push” them up to the server using the following command (make sure you are on the `master` branch):

 ```
 $ git push